Wonderful Wanderings

 9. Have proper tea near the University of Newcastle

-When I asked the Newcastle Tourist Information where to have tea, Quilliam Bro's was where they recommended and I could see why.
-The interior is warm and wooden with quirky elements added to it.
-They have a massive tea selection (I'm not exaggerating) and the cake I had was lovely too.
+When I asked the Newcastle Visitor Centre where to have tea, Quilliam Bro's was where they recommended it, and I could see why.
+The interior is warm and wooden, with quirky elements added to it.
+They have a massive tea selection (I'm not exaggerating), and my cake was lovely too.

 It's popular though so you might have to wait a bit for a table.
 We had to wait about 15 minutes on a Friday morning.